srinathshrestha/DTI/README.md

 ### Optimizations

-1. _API Response Optimization_: Ensuring  efficient responses from our API through caching.
+1. _API Response Optimization_: Ensuring  efficient responses from our API through caching.(7s -> 1s in first response and 450ms in second response ...)
-2. _UI Performance_: Eliminating unnecessary UI re-renders for a smoother interface.
+2. _UI Performance_: Eliminating unnecessary UI re-renders for a smoother interface.(Load time - 950ms - 1sec on cached data  it is much faster)
-Setup

 ## **Setup**